dgerosa/website/_pages/simplestrocket.md

 $$
 v'_m \simeq 3v
 $$
-(can you see why?
+(Can you see why?
 Formally, this is a [mathematical limit](https://en.wikipedia.org/wiki/Limit_(mathematics))).
 The small ball goes up approximately three times faster!

-In other terms, the small ball is stealing some of the energy and momentum from the big ball.
+In other words, the small ball is stealing some of the energy and momentum from the big ball.
 This is the same thing that happens in a rocket.
 Fuel is pushed down such that the capsules with the astronauts can gain energy and momentum and reach, say, the International Space Station.

 More about rockets: you know they can steal momentum even from other planets?
 That’s called [gravitational slingshot](https://en.wikipedia.org/wiki/Gravity_assist) and it’s the only way rockets can reach the outer Solar System relatively quickly.